selimslab/selimslab.github.io/_NOTES/bus/how-to-gain-wealth.md

 ---
-title: How to Get Rich (without getting lucky)
+title: The Almanack of Naval Ravikant
 tags: skills bus
----

-From the Almanack of Naval Ravikant

 ---

 Seek wealth, not money or status.